-We are offering a $25 Amazon gift certificate to the winner of our first ever Stone Soup Cover Contest!
+We are offering a $25 Amazon gift certificate and a years' free subscription to the magazine to the winner of our first ever Stone Soup Cover Contest!

 The rules are simple: create a visual response to one (or all) of the following excerpts from stories that will be published in a future issue of Stone Soup and submit it via Submittable.

 The winning image must be a complete picture, with no white space left on the page.
 Just as when you look out at the world, so your art should fill the whole page with detail.

 Each of the passages we've chosen are rich with visual detail.
 Your job is to choose the part of the visual image that appeals to you the most, and that you feel confident you can represent in art.
 You may make a painting, a drawing, or a photograph.
 If taking a photograph interests you, one approach might be to recreate a scene from the story, using friends, family, or even a pet, as your models.

 The contest will close September 1, 2017.
 You maybe submit up to three images (one for each passage).

 "The Man on the Bench," by Ella Glodeck

 As she skipped across the sidewalk to catch up to Maggie, she saw the old, blind man sitting on the dirty, tattered bench outside the Rite Aid.
 His ripped wool hat was lying upside down in front of him.
 His pursed lips slid the side of a harmonica in his hands, a beautiful tune.
 Helen couldn’t help but wonder why he decided to sit on that old, dirty bench, getting the remains of his clothes all muddy.
 She looked inside the upside down hat and saw one penny laying there, almost lonesome.
 Helen reached her hand down to the bottom of her back pocket and slowly pulled out the fifty cents that she planned on using for her blueberry Pop Rocks, and dropped it into the almost empty hat.